kma-public/kma-pgm/README.md

 # Question 1

 Decrypt the ciphertext found in `q1_ciphertext.txt`.
-A Caesar cipher with a shift of 5 was used.
+A Caesar cipher with a shift of (positive) 5 was used to encrypt sentence.
 You should obtain the sentence found in `q1_plaintext.txt`.

 # Question 2